marchfra/caged-trainer/README.md

 Once the app is running, you will be shown a chord along with a chord shape.

 Below that, you'll find four sections, one for each scale.
-Inside each section there are checkboxes for each mode generated by that scale; click on the checkbox if you think that its mode can be harmonized by the displayed chord.
+Inside each section there are checkboxes for each mode generated by that scale; click on the checkbox if you think that its mode can be harmonised by the displayed chord.

 When you're done, press the "Check" button to get the correct answer and see how you did.
 To get a new question press the "New chord" button.